LesFerch/WinSetView/doc/v3/Manual.md

 Music\
 Videos**

-Any folder (or tree of folders) can be set to one of these folder types using Explorer's **Customize this folder...** menu and the view settings for a particular folder type can be updated from the currently viewed folder by using Explorer's **Apply to Folders** button.
+Any folder can be set to one of these folder types using Explorer's **Customize this folder...** menu.
+But note that "Also apply this template to all subfolders" does not work in Windows 11.
+The view settings for a particular folder type can be updated from the currently viewed folder by using Explorer's **Apply to Folders** button.
 More information on these options is in the *Background* section later in this document.

 In the Windows 10 *FolderTypes* registry key, there are actually **56** different folder types, of which **38** have view and column heading settings that can be edited by WinSetView.
 Ten of these folder types do not appear to affect anything useful or visible in Explorer, leaving **28** folder types that are shown in WinSetView.